octavieploye/nextEcom/SETUP.md

         We create a Stripe Promise to pass the next stripe publishable key.
 const stripePromise = loadStripe(process.env.NEXT_STRIPE_PUBLISHABLE_KEY!)

-        Hence we will need to replace the Stripe_publishable_key by NEXT_STRIPE_PUBLISHABLE_KEY in the ENV>LOCAL file:
+        Hence we will need to replace the Stripe_publishable_key by NEXT_STRIPE_PUBLISHABLE_KEY in the ENV>LOCAL file

+-->  Then we create the export function called Checkout using useState and useEffect to fetch the ("api/create-Payment-intent' api with method ‘POST’ and passing the body as JSON stringify of the items from the cartStore and the payment_intent_id